How to Have a Great Season: 7 Tips from Yellowstone Dishwashers

 “What have I gotten myself into?”
 That was one of the thoughts running through Olivia Mead’s mind when she first arrived to work at Yellowstone National Park.
 But after a summer spent living, working, and exploring the park, she leaves with these parting words “this is totally worth it.”

 Olivia came on board as a dishwasher at the Lake Hotel.
-Once known as Pearl Divers, dishwashers are just one of the many roles that make up our Hospitality Crew.
+Once known as Pearl Divers, dishwashers are just one of the many roles that make up our Kitchen Crew.
 Giorgia Spagnol is another Hospitality Crew member who was wowed by Yellowstone.
 Her first thought when coming to Yellowstone was “I didn’t expect something this big.”
 Yellowstone National Park Lodges operates 9 lodging facilities, 31 restaurants, and 5 campgrounds inside Yellowstone National Park.
 Our Hospitality Crew plays an integral role in supporting the daily operation of the park.
 Since the Hospitality Crew represents the greatest number of jobs in the park, (kitchen, housekeeping and laundry) it offers the most opportunities to work in Yellowstone.

 After a summer in Yellowstone, Olivia and Giorgia both had some great tips to pass along to someone who is considering Yellowstone for a possible summer job.